MichaelCurrin/learn-to-code/intro_to_coding.md

 - Data Scientists deal with **pulling** in data from a variety of datasources which might be things like text or CSV files, images, survey answers, external API data (Google Ad spend, social media mentions) and internal database data (such marketing data or customer or sales data).
 - A lot of the work is often **processing** the data - understanding the structure and cleaning it so it is consistent and easy work with.
-- Data Scientists create reports from the data so that they can make sense of it and give recommendations, or they make
+- Data Scientists create reports from the data so that they can make sense of it and give recommendations, or they make the data available for other departments to use.
+Output might be a CSV, a web report or dashboard, graphs, a PDF or an email report.

 ## Roadmaps